Journalism Trainee Scheme

 After the closing date on the 4th April 2018, your application will be reviewed and we will be in touch by the end of April to inform you if you have progressed to the next stage.
 This stage is a video interview and you will be asked to answer one or a few questions.
 This will help us get to know you better as you will need to submit a video response.

 The successful candidates at the video interview stage will be invited to an assessment centre day which takes place in June or July.
 The scheme will begin in September 2018.

 You will have the opportunity to let us know if you have a disability both on the application form and before your assessment.

 We can help you with any reasonable adjustments necessary for your assessment and for when you start on the scheme.

-Your work placements could be based at any of the BBC’s national or regional news centres across the Great Britain, including London, Birmingham, Bristol, Salford, Glasgow or Cardiff.
+If successful, your placements could be based at any of the BBC’s national or regional news centres across the UK.

-With the exception of our specialist placements, potential trainees cannot choose a particular location when they apply.
+With the exception of our specialist placements which are location specific, trainees cannot choose a particular location when they apply.
 Should you be selected, you will however be able to state a preference at the interview stage.

 When applying you need to be flexible about where you live, as well as your working hours.
 Working at the BBC is not a Monday to Friday nine-to-five job.